 In August of 2000, after eleven relocations (often to different states), taking care of my brother for two years as he died of AIDs, two miscarriages, and fifteen years of an emotionally unhealthy marriage, I found myself in an expensive home in Florida with marble floors, a laundry chute, a swimming pool in the back yard, and a Porsche in the three car garage.
 By this time, I was a stay-at-home mom, a corporate widow, a professional mover, and one angry, unhappy woman.

 Four years later, the husband moved to one side of the country and the kids and I moved to the other.
 Fighting over every detail, the ex and I engaged in an ugly divorce that drug on for years in the court system and took a huge emotional toll.

 By 2007, I didn’t have the slightest idea who I was or why I was here and was more lost, miserable, and hopeless than ever.
-In a pill popping stunt, I tried to commit suicide and gave myself a serious brain injury.
-The ex immediately sued me for custody of our sons, won, and promptly moved out-of-state with them.
+By downing a huge amount of pills, I tried to end my life and gave myself a serious brain injury.
+The ex immediately sued me for custody of our sons, won, and promptly moved out of state with them.

 How did I end up here?
 I’d done all the things I was supposed to do, hadn’t I?

 Decades later, I realize that the single most important thing I was never taught to do and did not do was to be a friend to myself.

 I didn’t like myself before the suicide attempt without a good reason, but now I had a very valid reason.
 (Not that there ever really is a “good” reason.)
 I was disgusted and furious that I was seriously brain injured and that I had DONE IT TO MYSELF!